 Remember: Don’t Drink & Drive

 It is especially important to have a safe way to return home after consuming alcohol outside of the home.
 Make travel accommodations part of the planning that goes into an event such as dinner at a friend’s house or a restaurant.
 Taxis, public transportation, or a designated driver are all ways that will enable your safe return home and not put others at risk.
 The designated driver is a person who agrees to consume no alcohol and is able to safely drive a vehicle.

 Alcohol is Not an Effective Coping Mechanism

 Alcohol is sometimes used to unwind or de-stress after a difficult day or situation, or to try and cope with or manage symptoms of an illness such as PTSD.
 However, drinking alcohol is not an effective coping mechanism.
 There are more effective and healthy coping mechanisms that can be used over the longer term to manage stress.
 Consult with a health care professional if you feel that you need assistance managing stress or coping with the symptoms of an illness.
 We’ve also written a few articles that can help you manage caregiver stress:

-If you or someone you know is using alcohol to cope with stress, consult with a health care professional such as a nurse advisor or call your local helpline for information about treatment for addiction.
+If you or someone you know is using alcohol to cope with stress, consult with a health care professional or call your local helpline for information about treatment for addiction.